Church Of St Anne is a Grade II* listed building in the Oldham local planning authority area, England. First listed on 6 May 1987. A Edwardian Church.

 Description

-INTERIOR: ashlar sandstone dressings.
-Ceiled wagon roof is decoratively painted.
-Wide nave arcade arches on square columns subtly enclosing the aisle windows which are above seated recesses under round arches.
-The aisle passages continue along the chancel till reaching the east wall which is pierced by three arches, the outer two giving access to the Lady Chapel.
-The arches are echoed at the west, where they have been glazed in and the former baptistery turned into a narthex/meeting room.
-The stone font has been moved to the south east corner of the nave.
-Timber fittings include a fine pulpit and two banks of choir stalls fronted by carved screens.
-Painted reredos and stained glass in the Lady Chapel also designed by the architect.
+Inside, the church features ashlar sandstone dressings and a ceiled wagon roof that is decoratively painted.
+The wide nave arcade arches rest on square columns, subtly enclosing the aisle windows above seated recesses under round arches.
+The aisle passages extend along the chancel, reaching the east wall, which is pierced by three arches; the outer two provide access to the Lady Chapel.
+At the west end, the arches have been glazed in, and the former baptistery has been converted into a narthex or meeting room.
+The stone font has been relocated to the southeast corner of the nave.
+Notable timber fittings include a fine pulpit and two banks of choir stalls fronted by carved screens.
+The painted reredos and stained glass in the Lady Chapel were also designed by the architect.

-An outstanding example of Temple Moore's radical approach to early C20 revivalism.
+This church is an outstanding example of Temple Moore's innovative approach to early 20th-century revivalism.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.